prabodhw96/Bitcoin-Ponzi/README.md

 Dataset is available at [seanconeys/Bitcoin_Ponzi_ml](https://github.com/seanconeys/Bitcoin_Ponzi_ml/) repository.<br>
 Source: [Link](https://raw.githubusercontent.com/seanconeys/Bitcoin_Ponzi_ml/master/datasets/final_aggregated_dataset.csv)

-Out off 2299 total transactions, 77 of them relate to ponzi scheme.
-The proportion of minority class (ponzi) is less than 3.5%.
+Out of 2299 total addresses, 77 of them relate to ponzi scheme.
+The proportion of minority samples (ponzi) is less than 3.5%.

 The authors of the dataset collected data associated with ponzi schemes from several forums that advertised "high yield investment programs" disguised as ponzi schemes.
 Some of these sites include [bitcoinwhoswho.com](https://bitcoinwhoswho.com), [bitcointalk.org](https://bitcointalk.org), and [reddit.com](https://reddit.com).
 The other class of non-ponzi schemes were derived from this [study](https://arxiv.org/pdf/1803.00646.pdf).